-There is an increasing awareness in Australia about the obvious advantages and benefits of switching to solar power.
+There is an increasing awareness across the world about the obvious advantages and benefits of switching to solar power.
 Not only does it contribute to a more ecologically sustainable environment, but in the long term, it also saves you money on power bills.

 Need more information about solar panels before making the switch?
 Here are ten facts you may find interesting to know:

 - Leonardo Did It — While solar panels are a very 21st century thing, did you know Leonardo Da Vinci conceptualised the use of solar power back in his day?
 He conceived using solar power heated water for industrial use even in the 15th century!

 - More Energy Than We Need — More energy hits the earth from the sun in one hour that the whole world uses all year.
 If you’re a numbers person – approximately 120,000 terawatts (TW) hits the earth’s surface each day.
 Over the course of a year, the world uses a mere 15 TW of energy.